amir-karami/FLSA-Topic-Model/README.md

 First, Download and Install R and RStudio.

 Second, download FLSA_TM.R and open it with RStudio >  File > Open File.
+Select all FLSA_TM code in Source or Script and click on Run.

 Third, use the following commands in RStudio Console to install the prerequisite packages: